SamMachine/sambot-ai-chatbot/README.md

 # Contact
 This chatbot api was created by Sam Bhatt.
 If you have any questinos or concerns, you can email me at samalert101@gmail.com.
-Or you can visit my GitHub at @SamMachine.
+Or you can visit my GitHub @SamMachine.